ENCODE-DCC/atac-seq-pipeline/docs/input.md

     // Therefore, total number of cores will be "atac.bowtie2_cpu" x [NUMBER_OF_REPLICATES]
     // because bowtie2 is a bottlenecking task of the pipeline.
     // Use this total number of cores if you manually qsub or sbatch your job (using local mode of our pipeline).
-    // "disks" is used for Google Cloud and DNANexus only.
+    // "disks" is used for Google Cloud and DNAnexus only.

     "atac.trim_adapter_cpu" : 2,
     "atac.trim_adapter_mem_mb" : 12000,